Do Index Fund Portfolios Live Up to Expectations?

 “Almost $500 billion flowed from active to passive funds in the first half of 2017, and index followers have grown to account for more than a third of all assets under management in the US,” writes Bloomberg’s Lukanyo Mnyanda.

 But are investors expecting more than index funds can deliver?

 Jack Bogle’s mantra that low-cost index funds help ensure that investors receive their fair share of a market’s return, whether good or bad, might be morphing into something very different.

-A recent survey by Fidelity noted that “one in five mutual fund buyers believed that stock index funds can protect them from market ups and downs.”
+A recent survey by Fidelity noted, “one in five mutual fund buyers believed that stock index funds can protect them from market ups and downs.”

 These misconceptions are likely the halo effect of positive press coverage about the funds’ low costs and relative outperformance.
 Many investors have not had their newfound faith in indexing tested by a bear market.
 Further clouding the waters may be a misunderstanding of the implications of mutual fund performance data.

 Data from Morningstar’s Active Passive Barometer report showed low-cost index funds have generally outperformed their actively managed counterparts, especially over longer time horizons.
 Financial advisers and journalists often reference fund data from studies like this when discussing the merits of hypothetical index fund portfolios.
 But the fact that index funds generally outperform actively managed funds does not mean owning such a portfolio is a surefire way to boost returns, lower risks, or outperform stock-picking fund managers.